The Best Guitar Humidifier & Case Hygrometers 2024

 As a general rule, when it comes to temperature, if you wouldn't want to sleep where you're keeping your guitar you probably shouldn't keep it there.
 There isn't a definite temperature range, but you should keep your guitar at a temperature that would be comfortable for you.

-High humidity can make hardware corrode faster, so you'll need to Clean and Maintain your guitar more regularly.
+High humidity can make hardware corrode faster, so you'll need to know how to clean a guitar more regularly.

 Which Guitars Are Most Susceptible to Humidity?

-All solid woods are susceptible to humidity, because they’re a solid piece of wood flexing.
+While solid wood instruments generally sound better, guitars made with laminate woods are more resistant to humidity because the instrument is made up of layers of wood.
+Guitars with solid woods are susceptible to humidity, because they're a solid piece of wood flexing.
 If they flex too much, or too often, cracks occur.
-While solid wood instruments generally sound better, guitars made with laminate woods are more resistant to humidity because the instrument is made up of layers of wood.

 The Best Way To Humidify Your Guitar (And How to do It)